uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Get a link to some external data

-Before you start this section you should have followed the previous tutorial and made an account on https://api.nasa.gov/ and used your API key to get some external data about Near Earth Objects.
+Before you start this next section you should have followed the previous tutorial and made an account on https://api.nasa.gov/ and used your API key to get some external data about Near Earth Objects.

 You should be able to preview the HTTP request from the URL link you generated  in your browser and see a JSON file that looks like [this]( https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png).
 It has a list of ```near_earth_objects``` that we will be using.